nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <img src="images/Capture15.PNG" width="600"><br>

-This will edit the current todo task into a deadline task with the deadline on **140516 at 1600H**.
+This will edit the current to-do task into a deadline task with the deadline on **140516 at 1600H**.

 ###4.3 Search Task by Partial Keyword